cretz/fusty/docs/devices.md

 These are the settings per device.
 They can be set in the [configuration](configuration.md) file.
 The details of the settings and the defaults are below.

+* `host` - Optional hostname or IP for the device.
+If not present in configuration, the name is used.
 * `protocol` - Optional object.
 Default is of type "ssh" and port 22 inside of ssh object.
   * `type` - Required if protocol present.
 The only acceptable value currently is "ssh".
   * `ssh` - Required if protocol present.